upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

 ### 2. Provide a quick overview of actions and connections using a-tags, button tags, and form structure.
 1. **Buttons and A-tags**
 Tim Berners Lee invented HTML to connect documents.
 Connections are the bones of the World Wide Web.

+**Reasons to distinguish buttons and links**
-Users often set screen readers to jump through a list of a-tags on a page.
+- Screen readers can jump through a list of a-tags on a page.
 Along with the page title, that scan provides a sense of the page's context within the World Wide Web.
 If your most important a-tag is coded as a button, it will be missing from that overview.
+- In keyboard navigation, buttons and links behave differently.
+   - A button is activated with the spacebar.
+   - An a-tag is activated with the enter key.

    **Use a button tag for an action:** “download,” “sign up,” “log out.”

    **Use an a-tag for a link:** Links point to a new page or to a different target on the same page.

    **Do not use a button tag to make a link more strident for your sighted users.**
    If you want to yell at sighted users, you can (you probably shouldn't) style your a-tag as a button: